BossLevan/gm-app/README.md

 3. NFT Port API(REST): Used to query data about the NFTs a user has in their wallet.

+4. Metamask: Connecting your wallet to the site

 ### Running the App Locally

 This app runs on Node.js & React.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.